victor9998/CS-305/README.md

 # CS-305
--Briefly summarize your client, Artemis Financial, and their software requirements.
+- Item 1 Briefly summarize your client, Artemis Financial, and their software requirements.
 Who was the client?
 What issue did they want you to address? <br />
     -Artemis Financial is a consulting company that wanted to protect their client’s information by using a checksum.
 Since they handle customers’ money, security is a top priority.
 It is important that the software is always up to date and that all vulnerabilities are found and fixed. <br />
 What did you do very well when you found your client’s software security vulnerabilities?
 Why is it important to code securely?
 What value does software security add to a company’s overall wellbeing?<br />
 It's important to code securely because software security adds an extra layer of protection to a company's overall wellbeing.
 It's also important to make security a top priority early in the software development lifecycle to prevent future vulnerabilities.
 Hackers are constantly looking for information to steal; therefore, secure coding and testing is very important.
 I feel I did very well at finding and documenting the vulnerabilities that were crucial. <br />